James4Ever0/notes/gpt-2 ram requirements.md

 you should adapt for different fan sizes, so that different customers can select the best ones.

 the fan can also be screw-free by attaching it to a 3 DOF robot hand.

+you can use plastic and glue instead of screws.

 ---